questionlp/linhpham.org_jekyll/_posts/2025-07-06-one-year-with-framework-laptop-16-fedora-kde-desktop.md

 tags:   linux hardware laptops
 ---

+> **Note:** At the end of this blog post, I write <q>I don't plan on switching to Fedora Atomic</q>.
+I am firm on that decision.
+Don't be that reply person.

 It has been a little over a year since I made the decision to migrate away from macOS to Linux as my primary operating system and placed an order for, then received, a Framework Laptop 16.
 I [wrote about my impressions two week in]({{ site.url }}{% post_url 2024-07-04-two-weeks-with-framework-laptop-16 %}) after install the [KDE Spin of Fedora Linux 40](https://fedoraproject.org/kde/) (which has since been [promoted to Fedora KDE Plasma Desktop](https://fedoramagazine.org/announcing-fedora-linux-42/)) and using it for two weeks.

 Three weeks later, I had been using the Fedora almost full-time and only used macOS for iPhone-related tasks (such as: tranferring music and podcasts, making local backups of RAW photos that I take at shows and events, and using Lightroom Classic).
 On average, I spend less than 4 hours a month using the MacBook Pro while I am almost constantly on the Framework Laptop or my Lenovo ThinkPad T14 Gen 3 running Fedora.